 In 1839, the population of Sunningdale had reached almost 600, and the people of Sunningdale decided it was time to have a church of their own.
-Until Holy Trinity Parish Church in Sunningdale was built, the nearest church had been in Sunninghill, or Old Windsor.
+Until Holy Trinity Parish Church was built, the nearest churches had been in Sunninghill, or Old Windsor.

 The church stands on the site of an old gravel pit which existed on Sunningdale Common.
-One acre of this land was acquired by Mr.John Platt, and donated to the parish as a site for the church.
+One acre of this land was acquired by Mr. John Platt, and donated to the parish as a site for the church.

 Our triangle of land bounded by Church Rd, High Street and Trinity Crescent.
+We've discovered that Church Road used to be King's Beech Road before the church was built.

 Building work began very quickly, even before the conveyancing had been completed.
 The church was completed on the 22nd October 1840.
 The church was originally a very small plain building designed by architect Robert Ebbles.
-The cost of the construction work came to £1600 at the time.
-The only remaining part of the original church is the foundation stone which was laid by H.R.H.
+The cost of the construction work came to £1,600.
+The only remaining part of the original church building is the foundation stone which was laid by H.R.H.
 Princess Augusta on the 27th September 1840.
 (This is placed under the new foundation stone of the current building and can be seen from the pathway past the west end of the building.)

-We have no pictures of the original church but the following architects drawing shows the outline and plan of the church.
-Notice that the main entrance was in the middle of the west wall and was through the square church tower.
+We have no pictures of the original church (before additions) but the following architects drawing shows the outline and plan of the church.
+Notice that the main entrance was in the middle of the west wall and was through a square church tower.